-The bill amends various sections of the Code of West Virginia to empower several agencies and boards to promulgate legislative rules across a range of areas.
-Notably, it grants the Department of Agriculture the authority to establish rules concerning state aid for fairs and festivals, meat and poultry inspection, and other agricultural matters.
-Additionally, it allows multiple professional boards, including the Board of Architects, Board of Barbers and Cosmetologists, and the Election Commission, to create rules related to their specific oversight areas, such as registration, fees, and licensure requirements.
+The bill amends the Code of West Virginia to empower multiple agencies and boards to create legislative rules across various sectors.
+It specifically grants the Department of Agriculture the authority to establish rules concerning state aid for fairs and festivals, meat and poultry inspection, and other areas.
+Additionally, it allows several professional boards, including the Board of Architects, Board of Barbers and Cosmetologists, and the Massage Therapy Licensure Board, to set rules related to registration, fees, and licensure requirements.
+The bill aims to streamline the rule-making process while ensuring compliance with legislative standards.

 Statutes affected: